Sticking with print: How kids magazines are enduring the digital age

 An article in the Daily Mail studied parents who “give in” to their children’s demands.
-Listed amongst the purchases most made by guilty parents on behalf on their children in the 5-9 and 10-12 age group were magazines.
+Listed amongst the purchases most made by guilty parents on behalf of their children in the 5-9 and 10-12 age group were magazines.

 Packed on the shelves in highly visible areas of a newsagent, kids magazines are bright and colourful and generally include some kind of hook.
-Whether it’s a free gift, a cheap first issue or two issues for the price of one, children’s magazines are designed to create brand loyalty and have your child coming back every issue.
+Whether it’s a free gift, a cheap first issue or two issues for the price of one, children’s magazines are designed to create brand loyalty and have your child coming back to every issue.

 Magazines that thrive on repeat purchases are the ones dedicated to building models or collecting things.
-They offer freebies with each issue, but often the price and timescale of collecting the issues far outweighs most children’s desire for the object.
+They offer freebies with each issue, but often the price and timescale of collecting the issues far outweigh most children’s desire for the object.